 First Thing’s First

-If you want to become a professional blogger, the first think you need is an actual blog!
+If you want to become a professional blogger, the first thing you need is an actual blog!
 There are a few ways to really start this process.
 You can create a free site on WordPress, but in all honesty, I would not recommend that option.
 While the free options can be alright, they have some serious downsides that will prevent you from making money with your blogging venture.

 First, with a free site, you don’t own it!
 It can be shut down at any time and all of your content will be lost.
 You also will not be able to run ads on a free WordPress site, so that is one stream of revenue out the window.
 You also won’t be able to get sponsored posts.
 Companies just don’t work with bloggers with a .wordpress.com type site.
 They want to see that you have your own domain and a site that is not under the regulation of a third party.

 I also would not recommend purchasing a WordPress premium option either.
 When I first started, I purchased the premium option and got a refund before my first 30 days were over.
 It just was not worth the price.
-Even when purchasing one of their premium options, you don’t own your domain and still can’t run ads on your sire ( other than the WordPress ads that is).
+Even when purchasing one of their premium options, you don’t own your domain and still can’t run ads on your site ( other than the WordPress ads that is).
 There is very few options in the way of customization as well.
 Many plugins I wanted to use, I couldn’t.. so I decided to just get my own hosting and domain.

 Pick A Niche?